Chosen (Once Upon a Time): In The Present Day

 Later that evening, Zelena became startled by Regina, who wants to help her sister deal with Hansel but hours later Roni's receives a phone call from Chad.
 As Zelena answers the call, her excitement turns to shock as she discovers that Hansel is holding Chad hostage demanding a showdown.
 Zelena tells Regina that she'll handle it on her own.
 When she found Chad's location, Hansel explains to Chad the truth about Zelena, and a fight ensued with Zelena defeating Hansel by knocking him out instead of killing him.
 Chad finally learned the truth about Zelena after believing her to be Kelly.
 However, Chad isn't concerned about what or who Zelena is, just as long as he loves her for what she is.
-In the end, Zelena agreed to help Regina but Regina wants Zelena to be with Chad for now.
-Zelena also said goodbye to Margot and promised to reveal everything soon, and then gives Margot her necklace.
+In the end, Zelena agreed to help Regina, but Regina wants Zelena to be with Chad for now.
+Zelena also said goodbye to Margot and promised to reveal everything soon, and then gives Margot her necklace to wear as her Maid of Honor at her and Chad's upcoming wedding.

 In between the events, Drew is helping Sabine out with selling her beignets, but after she leaves to buy more supplies, Drew is visited by Samdi, as it is revealed that Drew is awake and remembers his life as Naveen and made him aware of his debt to him.
 Later that evening Naveen brings the beignet to Samdi and used magic from the ingredients on a voodoo doll.
 Hours later at the jail, Hansel received an unexpected visitor, as Samdi stopped by revealing that he was responsible for waking him up from the curse, but for a certain reason, which is to kill Mother Gothel.
 Seeing Hansel as competition and calling him a wild card, Samdi used the cursed voodoo doll to tell Hansel that he's "taking him out of the deck," then sticks a pin into the doll to give Hansel a heart attack, which kills him instantly.